vmand4/Basketball-Analytics/README.md

 Predicting Player All-NBA team selections at any point of their career The project code is created using Spyder IDE (Python 3.6) in Anaconda.

-1. To run the code please access the Main_Code.py file in the "OKC_Thunders_Intern_Coding" folder.
+1. To run the code please access the Main_Code.py file.
 2. Please get all the necessary packages before running this code.
 	a.
 Beautiful Soup for Web scraping
 	b.
 Pandas and numpy